Last Updated on March 16, 2025

-A plaster cast, slab or splint is applied in broken bones of upper or lower extremity.
+A plaster cast, slab, or splint is applied to broken bones of the upper or lower extremities.
 Plaster can be applied for a temporary period while waiting for definitive treatment or it could be definitive treatment in itself.

-The basic aim of a plaster application is immobilization of the fracture fragments and joints.
+The basic aim of a plaster cast application is the immobilization of the fracture fragments and joints.

-A plaster could be used in the following situations
+A plaster cast could be used in the following situations

 - A temporary measure of pain relief and reduction of swelling so that definitive treatment could be executed.

-- For immobilization of joints in case of ligament injury, joint swelling due to disease.
+- For immobilization of joints in case of ligament injury or joint swelling due to disease.

 - A splint for undisplaced fractures.